Diocese of Séez: Protestants

 Bishop Pierre Duval (1545–1564) attended the Colloquy of Poissy in September–October 1561, presided over by Queen Mother Catherine de Medici, which attempted, unsuccessfully, to achieve a reconciliation between Catholics and Protestants in France.
 In the next year, Comte Gabriel de Montgomery, who had become a Protestant and who gave refuge to fellow believers in his domain near Vimoutiers in the diocese of Séez, 43 km (26.5 mi) north of Sées, conducted a sudden attack on Alençon which successfully brought the Protestants into possession of the city.
 They also raided Le Perch in the east, and the abbey of Belle-Étoile in the west of the diocese.
 In February 1563, Coligny and the Huguenot army, accompanied by Theodore de Bèze, entered the diocese.
 On 18 March, having pillaged the monastery of Almenèches, Coligny and part of his army arrived in Sées, where the house of the Cordeliers was pillaged and three of the friars killed.
 Fortunately, Bishop Duval was in Italy, attending the Council of Trent.

 In 1568, open warfare between Catholics, led by the Marshal de Marigny, and the Protestants, led by Gabriel de Montgomery, broke out again in the diocese.
 In May, the situation was so bad in Sées that Bishop Louis de Moulinet (1564–1601) had to leave along with some of his clergy and seek refuge in Argentan.
 In September 1568, Protestant forces led by Montgomery entered Sées, and entirely destroyed the abbey of Saint-Martin.
 The cathedral and other churches in the neighborhood were pillaged.
 In November 1569, Bishop de Moulinet preached and conferred minor orders in Alençon, whose priest had apostasized and joined the Calvinists.
 Alençon quickly became a center of Protestantism.
 It was not until 1571 that Matigny was able to give his attention to repairing the damage which had been done to the city of Sées.

 During the continuation of the St Bartholomew's Day massacre in 1572, Jacques Matignon, governor of Alençon and leader of the Catholics, succeeded in saving the lives of the Protestants at Alençon.
 Catholic priests and nuns were harassed and driven out.

 The future bishop of Séez, Jean Bertaut (1606–1611), who was Abbot of Sainte-Marie-d'Aulnay and First Almoner to Queen Catherine de Medici at the time, was present at the assassination of King Henry III of France on 1 August 1589.
 Bertaut supported the legal heir, the Protestant Henry of Navarre, who became King Henry IV of France.
-The future bishop Claude de Morenne (1600–1606) presented a funeral oration at the death of Henry III, and wrote poems and a panegyric for teh coronation of Henry IV.
+The future bishop Claude de Morenne (1600–1606) presented a funeral oration at the death of Henry III, and wrote poems and a panegyric for the coronation of Henry IV.